Make Sure There Is Sufficient Water Pressure!

 CITY WATER PRESSURE – Required 40 to 100 psi at the pump – the normal range for residential service.
 A pressure of 50 to 70 psi is most common.
 You can check with your local water supplier or Building Department or test it with a standard static pressure gauge.

 TYPE OF PIPING – Install using copper or plastic piping which is approved in your area.
-Do not connect to or install using galvanized iron pipe (reduced flow due to calcium buildup and a risk of rust or debris breaking loose).
+Do not connect to or install using galvanized iron pipe (reduced flow due to calcium buildup and risk of rust or debris breaking loose).
 Connecting pipe sizes:

 FLOW RESTRICTIONS – The water supply piping for the pump must be “teed in” before any devices that restrict water flow, such as a water softener, filter, or pressure regulator valves (PRV).
 However, if the pressure is too high, connect after a PRV.

-PRIVATE WELL – If you are on a private well, the water pressure is not sufficient and you have to use a battery-powered back-up pump instead.
+PRIVATE WELL – If you are on a private well, the water pressure is not sufficient and you have to use a battery-powered backup pump instead.

 Pressure alone is not enough – what counts is how much water flow it delivers to the pump!
 Remove the garden hose from an outside spigot and place a 5-gallon bucket under the spout.
-Open the spigot fully and measure with a watch how long it takes to fill the bucket to its full mark – usually a couple inches below the top.
+Open the spigot fully and measure with a watch how long it takes to fill the bucket to its full mark – usually a couple of inches below the top.
 You must be able to fill the bucket within the following maximum time for each pump model:

-The water connection to the hose spigot is usually only 1/2" and the spigot itself further restricts the flow but these restrictions are similar to those inside the pump.
-However, “Frost-Proof” spigots greatly restrict water flow – deduct 30% of the measured time!
+The water connection to the hose spigot is usually only 1/2″ and the spigot itself further restricts the flow but these restrictions are similar to those inside the pump.
+However, “Frost-Proof” spigots greatly restrict water flow – deduct 25% of the measured time!
 Do not test at the laundry tub, which often has smaller supply tubes and a more restrictive faucet.
 This test is not valid if the line to the hose spigot connects after a water filter or water softener.